German Habits That Might Make a Bit Uncomfortable

 6. The Efficiency Obsession: Streamlined Service with No Sugar-Coating

 Germans value efficiency and straightforwardness in service.
 Whether you’re at a restaurant or dealing with customer service, expect prompt and direct interactions.
-The focus is on getting things done quickly and correctly, without unnecessary pleasantries.
-Appreciate the efficiency and respond in kind.

 Our Tip: Pretend you’re in a race against the clock every time you interact with service staff.
 Finish your business swiftly and celebrate your victory with a silent fist pump.